IRL2/nanover-server-py/README.md

 If you are having autoconnecting to servers, you can run `narupa-essd-list` to verify which local network servers are visible to your machine.

->>>>>>> master
 ## Citation and External Libraries

-If you find this project useful, please cite the following paper:
+If you find this project useful, please cite the following papers:

+> Jamieson-Binnie, A. D., O’Connor, M. B., Barnoud, J., Wonnacott, M. D., Bennie, S. J., & Glowacki, D. R. (2020, August 17).
+Narupa iMD: A VR-Enabled Multiplayer Framework for Streaming Interactive Molecular Simulations.
+ACM SIGGRAPH 2020 Immersive Pavilion.
+SIGGRAPH ’20: Special Interest Group on Computer Graphics and Interactive Techniques Conference. https://doi.org/10.1145/3388536.3407891

-M. O’Connor, S.J.
+> M. O’Connor, S.J.
 Bennie, H.M.
 Deeks, A. Jamieson-Binnie, A.J.
 Jones, R.J.
 Shannon, R. Walters, T. Mitchell, A.J.
 Mulholland, D.R.
 Glowacki, [“Interactive molecular dynamics from quantum chemistry to drug binding: an open-source multi-person virtual reality framework”](https://aip.scitation.org/doi/10.1063/1.5092590), J. Chem Phys 150, 224703 (2019)

 This project has been made possible by the following open source projects.
 We gratefully thank them for their efforts, and suggest that you use and cite them: